CNES/ALCD/docs/source/tutorial.md

 In the ``paths_configuration.json``:
 - Add the tile code linked to the location you want to add
 - Create the output directory for ALCD, and set its path in the "data_alcd" variable
-- Set the correct paths for the L1C directory and the DTM_input In the global_parameters.json, if you use a distant and a local machine, set the ``local_paths`` variables accordingly.
+- Set the correct paths for the L1C directory and the DTM_input.
+In the global_parameters.json, if you use a distant and a local machine, set the ``local_paths`` variables accordingly.

 ## Step 1